MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-create-excel-featured-tables.md

 The Data Types experience in Excel is similar to a lookup function.
 It takes a cell value provided by the Excel sheet, and searches for matching rows in Power BI featured tables.
 The search experience has the following behaviors:

 - Row matching is based on text columns in the featured table.
 It uses the same indexing as Power BI Q&A capability, which is optimized for the English-language search.
 Searching in other languages might not result in accurate matches.
 - Featured tables use Power BI Q&A indexing when users query data in those tables.
-See [How does indexing work with Q&A?](../natural-language/q-and-a-data-sources.md#how-does-indexing-work-with-qa) for details.
+For more information, see [How does indexing work with Q&A](../natural-language/q-and-a-data-sources.md#how-does-indexing-work-with-qa).
 - Most numerical columns aren't considered for matching.
 If the Row label or Key column are numeric, they're included for matching.
 - Matching is based on Exact and Prefix matches for individual search terms.
 A cell’s value is split based on spaces or other whitespace characters like tabs.
 Then each word is considered a search term.
 A row’s text field values are compared to each search term for Exact and Prefix matches.
 A Prefix match is returned if the row’s text field starts with the search term.
 For example, if a cell contains “Orange County”, then “Orange” and “County” are distinct search terms.